Updated: October 23, 2024

 Click Here Arrow Icon

-How to Start a Business in Portugal: A Step-by-Step Guide
+How to Start a Business in Portugal as a Foreigner: A Step-by-Step Guide

 Starting a business in Portugal is relatively straightforward, especially given the country’s entrepreneur-friendly environment.
 Plus, if you acquire the assistance of experienced professionals such as an accountant, legal representative, the Portuguese business environment and tax system will be much easier to navigate.